zzhang82/web422/notes/week06.md

 ## WEB422 Week 6 Notes

-> This is being edited.
+> This document is still being edited.
 > This notice will be removed when the edits are complete.

 The theme for the *remainder of the course* is to cover the Angular platform.